sdclibbery/bmt/README.md

-x When limit buy or sell, create 2x or 3x limit take profit x Show which orders have triggered x CaNcel all
-* Stop etc levels respond to leverage
-* Allow setting leverage as cmd line option
+x When limit buy or sell, create 2x or 3x limit take profit x Show which orders have triggered x CaNcel all x Stop etc levels respond to leverage x Allow setting leverage as cmd line option
 * Need to use appropriate rounding when creating/modifying orders in other symbols x Get tick size x Use it for rounding